-Business insurance is coverage that protects your small business from financial damages that can result from accidents, property damage, professional errors, workers compensation claims and other situations.
+Business insurance protects your small business from financial damages that can result from accidents, property damage, professional errors, workers compensation claims and other situations.
 Having accurate coverage is critical in minimizing the negative impact of claims against your business.

 Types of Coverage

-From basic coverage to specialized protection, the Progressive Advantage® Business Program offers several types of commercial insurance to allow you to get the right coverage for each stage of your business’s development.
+From basic protection to specialized coverage, the Progressive Advantage® Business Program offers several types of commercial insurance so you can get the best combination of coverages for each stage of your business’s development.

 Most small businesses need this coverage.
 It guards against things like bodily injury, property damage, completed operations and advertising injury that arise from your business.
 Sometimes people refer to this coverage as "business insurance".

-You probably need this coverage if you use your vehicles for your business.
-This can include traveling between job sites, making deliveries, or transporting tools and equipment.
-It provides liability and physical damage protection for your business vehicles and trailers.
+You need this coverage if you use your vehicles for business.
+This can include traveling between job sites, making deliveries or transporting tools and equipment.
+It gives liability and physical damage protection for your business vehicles and trailers.

-Liability protection for businesses who offer a professional service or advice.
-It protects against claims of negligence like giving incorrect advice or failing to deliver a service.
-It’s also known as Errors and Omissions (E&O).
+Liability protection for businesses who offer professional services or advice.
+It protects against claims of professional negligence.
+It’s also known as Errors and Omissions insurance (E&O).

 Protects against electronic threats, such as data breaches and cyber-attacks.
-Businesses that store or process sensitive data like credit card information or client records should consider this coverage.
+Businesses that store or process sensitive data like credit card information should consider this coverage.

 Business Owners Policy (BOP)